Christopher-Hayes/ask-ai/README.md

 - GNOME Shell uses **Clutter** and **St** to build out the UI, this due to GNOME Shell being built on Mutter.
 - Something to note about Clutter is that [it is no longer part of the GNOME SDK](https://blogs.gnome.org/clutter/2022/02/16/retiring-clutter/).
 So for applications in the GNOME desktop environment, GTK should be used instead.
 - However, GNOME Shell can ONLY use Clutter and St. Gtk is only mentioned below because a couple utility functions are used.
 Gtk UIs cannot be built for GNOME Shell extensions.
 - This begs the question if Mutter is the reason GNOME Shell cannot use Gtk, how are GNOME desktop applications able to use Gtk?
-And the confusing answer is the GNOME desktop environment does not soley rely on Mutter as the window manage.
+And the confusing answer is the GNOME desktop environment does not soley rely on Mutter.
 GNOME Shell uses Mutter; however, the rest of GNOME uses gdm3 (GNOME Display Manager 3), and gdm3 supports Gtk.
+Additionally, Gtk expects to be used with a display server, meanwhile Mutter is just used as a compositor in GNOME Shell.
+So, even though Clutter and Gtk can *technically* be used together, in GNOME Shell it's not possible.
+- Having gnome shell launch a separate Gtk application seems to be an option though.
+So, might be worth looking into.
+In the meantime, this project sticks to Clutter and St.

 ### Libraries